 Become an Au Pair in France

-Au pairs in France provide a maximum of 30 hours of child care per week, and may be asked to babysit in the evenings, but no more than 2 times per week.
+Au pairs in France provide a maximum of 30 hours of child care per week and may be asked to babysit in the evenings, but no more than two times per week.

 - Placement with a carefully screened host family